sirrazor05/cloud/data_analyst/sql.md

 - Avoid joining large datasets unnecessarily.
 - Analyze execution plans to identify bottlenecks.

-###  What Are the Trade-offs Between Normalized and Denormalized Database Schemas? <a name="normalization-tradeoffs"></a>

-- **Normalized:** Reduces redundancy, easier to maintain, but may require complex joins.
-- **Denormalized:** Improves read performance and simplicity but increases redundancy and update anomalies.

 ### What Are Common Causes of Slow Queries and How Do You Troubleshoot Them? <a name="slow-query-causes"></a>

 - Missing indexes.